Robert Roberts (American politician)

 Robert Roberts (January 1, 1848 - February 23, 1939) was an American attorney and politician from Vermont.
 Among the offices he held, Roberts was twice mayor of Burlington, first from 1899 to 1901, and again from 1911 to 1913.

 Early life

-Robert Roberts was born in Manchester, Vermont on January 1, 1848, a son of Daniel Roberts and Caroline Diantha (Martindale) Roberts.
+Robert Roberts was born in Manchester, Vermont on January 1, 1848, a son of attorney Daniel Roberts and Caroline Diantha (Martindale) Roberts.
 He attended Burlington High School in Burlington and Manchester's Burr and Burton Seminary, then began attendance at the University of Vermont.
 While in college, Roberts joined the Delta Psi fraternity and Phi Beta Kappa.
 After graduating in 1869, Roberts attended Columbia Law School for a year, then continued his studies in French at schools in Paris and Geneva.
 While studying in Europe, Roberts was a correspondent for several newspapers in the United States.

 Legal career

 Roberts was admitted to the bar in 1871 and began to practice in Burlington.
 A Republican, Roberts began a career in politics and government when he was appointed reporter for the Vermont Senate's sessions of 1874, 1878 and 1880.

 In 1876 and 1877, Roberts practiced law in Chicago.
 He then resumed residence in Burlington, where he practiced law in partnership with his father.
 They maintained the firm of Roberts & Roberts until Daniel Roberts died in 1899, after which Robert Roberts practiced alone.

 Roberts was a member of the Merchants National Bank board of directors, the University of Vermont board of trustees, and the board of trustees of the Vermont State Library.
 Roberts's civic and professional memberships included the Vermont Bar Association, Ethan Allen Club, Algonquin Club, Sons of the American Revolution and Waubanakee Golf Club.

 In 1910, he compiled and published the Vermont Digest, a reference work on the decisions of the Vermont Supreme Court.
 In compiling this work, Roberts revised 60 volumes of decisions that had previously been compiled by his father, and updated it to 82 volumes.